 The BFEC opened in 1995 as the Kenyon Center for Environmental Study.
 In 1999, it was renamed to recognize a generous gift from the Minigowin Foundation in honor of Robert Bowen Brown (former Kenyon Provost) and family.
-Our team has grown from one part-time staff member in 1995 to four full-time staff members today, as well as Kenyon student employees.
+Our team has grown from one part-time staff member in 1995 to four full-time staff members today, as well as seasonal and Kenyon student employees.

 Conserving Natural Diversity